Veer181/Real_Time_Messaging/README.md

 *   **Real-time Messaging:** New messages appear in the UI instantly without needing a page refresh, powered by Action Cable.
 *   **Agent-Focused UI:** A clean, modern interface built with Bootstrap that allows agents to view all messages, see message details, and respond.
-*   **Intelligent Urgency Scoring:** Messages are automatically assigned an urgency score (High, Medium, Low) based on keywords related to financial transactions, general urgency, and informational queries.
-The UI uses a color-coded system (Red for high, Orange for medium, Blue for low) to highlight messages, ensuring agents can prioritize the most critical issues at a glance.
+*   **Intelligent Urgency Scoring:** Messages are automatically assigned an urgency score (High, Medium, Low) based on keywords.
+The UI uses a color-coded system to help agents prioritize.
-*   **Search Functionality:** Agents can search through all messages by keyword.
+*   **Search & Filtering:** Agents can search messages by keyword or customer ID, and filter messages by customer type (New, Returning, VIP).
-*   **Canned Responses:** Agents can create, manage, and use pre-written responses to answer common questions quickly and consistently.
+*   **Customer Information:** When viewing a message, agents can see a dedicated panel with additional customer details, including their name, email, phone number, and type, providing valuable context for every interaction.
-*   **Customer Context:** Messages are linked to a customer (client) ID, providing context for interactions.
+*   **Canned Responses:** Agents can use pre-written responses to answer common questions quickly and consistently.
 *   **Idempotent Data Import:** A rake task is provided to import an initial dataset from a CSV file, which can be run multiple times without creating duplicate entries.

 ## Prerequisites: Setting Up Your Development Environment